 This bird lives in flocks and forages by plunging into shallow waters to catch small fish that are driven near the surface by predators or storms.

-Its diet also includes squid, crustaceans, eggs of other birds, as well as scraps from boats or ships they may come across while flying around coastlines.
+Its diet also includes squid, crustaceans, eggs of other birds, and scraps from boats or ships they may come across while flying around coastlines.

 They sometimes rest on floating objects during their long flights over open water between islands or continents.